Wangarĩ Maathai: Early life and education

 She received a scholarship to study at Mount St. Scholastica College (now Benedictine College), in Atchison, Kansas, where she majored in biology, with minors in chemistry and German.
-After receiving her Bachelor of Science degree in 1964, she studied at the University of Pittsburgh for a master's degree in biology.
-Her graduate studies there were funded by the Africa-America Institute, and during her time in Pittsburgh, she first experienced environmental restoration, when local environmentalists pushed to rid the city of air pollution.
-In January 1966, Maathai received her MSc in biological sciences, and was appointed to a position as research assistant to a professor of zoology at University College of Nairobi.
+After receiving a Bachelor of Science degree in 1964, she studied at the University of Pittsburgh for a master's degree in biology.
+Her graduate studies there were funded by the Africa-America Institute, and while she was in Pittsburgh, she first experienced environmental restoration, when local environmentalists pushed to rid the city of air pollution.
+In January 1966, Maathai received her MSc degree in biological sciences, and was appointed to a position as research assistant to a professor of zoology at the University College of Nairobi in Nairobi.

-Upon returning to Kenya, Maathai dropped her forename, preferring to be known by her birth name, Wangarĩ Muta.
-When she arrived at the university to start her new job, she was informed that it had been given to someone else.
-Maathai believed this was because of gender and tribal bias.
-After a two-month job search, Professor Reinhold Hofmann, from the University of Giessen in Germany, offered her a job as a research assistant in the microanatomy section of the newly established Department of Veterinary Anatomy in the School of Veterinary Medicine at University College of Nairobi.
+Maathai dropped her forename, preferring to be known by her birth name, Wangarĩ Muta when she returned to Kenya.
+When she arrived at the university to start a job, she was informed that it had been given to someone else.
+She believed this was because of gender and tribal bias.
+After a two-month job search, Professor Reinhold Hofmann, from the University of Giessen in Giessen offered her a job as a research assistant in the microanatomy section of the newly established Department of Veterinary Anatomy in the School of Veterinary Medicine at the University College of Nairobi.

 In April 1966, she met Mwangi Mathai, another Kenyan who had studied in America, who would later become her husband.
-She also rented a small shop in the city, and established a general store, at which her sisters worked.
+She also rented a small shop in the city and established a general store, at which her sisters worked.
 In 1967, at the urging of Professor Hofmann, she travelled to the University of Giessen in Germany in pursuit of a doctorate.
 She studied both at Giessen and the University of Munich.

-In the spring of 1969, she returned to Nairobi to continue studies at the University College of Nairobi as an assistant lecturer.
+In the spring of 1969, she returned to Nairobi to continue her studies at the University College of Nairobi as an assistant lecturer.
 In May, she and Mwangi Mathai married.
-Later that year, she became pregnant with her first child, and her husband campaigned for a seat in Parliament, narrowly losing.
-During the course of the election, Tom Mboya, who had been instrumental in founding the program which sent her overseas, was assassinated.
+Later in the same year, she became pregnant with her first child, and her husband campaigned for a seat in Parliament, narrowly losing.
+During the election, Tom Mboya, who had been instrumental in founding the program which sent her overseas, was assassinated.
 This led to President Kenyatta effectually ending multi-party democracy in Kenya.
 Shortly after, her first son, Waweru, was born.
-In 1971, she became the first Eastern African woman to receive a PhD, her doctorate in veterinary anatomy, from the University College of Nairobi, which became the University of Nairobi the following year.
+In 1971, she became the first Eastern African woman to receive a Ph.D., her doctorate in veterinary anatomy, from the University College of Nairobi, which became the University of Nairobi the following year.
 She completed her dissertation on the development and differentiation of gonads in bovines.
 Her daughter, Wanjira, was born in December 1971.